 Academic Dean & English Teacher

-Education: Bachelor’s degree from University of Georgia; Master’s degree from Agnes Scott College
+Bachelor’s degree from the University of Georgia; Master’s degree from Agnes Scott College

-Brief Background: A faculty member since 2012, Mrs. Jurskis has worked in independent and public schools for the past two decades and notably served as both the English Department chair and ninth grade academic coordinator at a performing arts magnet school in Atlanta where she was honored as a Teacher of the Year in 2008.
-As a freelance writer for Random House, Simon & Schuster, and HarperCollins, she is the author of widely used teaching guides for several best-selling books.
+A faculty member since 2012, Mrs. Jurskis has worked in independent and public schools for the past two decades and notably served as both the English Department chair and ninth-grade academic coordinator at a performing arts magnet school in Atlanta, where she was honored as a Teacher of the Year in 2008.
+As a freelance writer for Random House, Simon & Schuster, and HarperCollins, she authored widely used teaching guides for several best-selling books.

-Brief Background: Mr. Colling has worked in education since 1980, including 17 years serving as a principal in public and private schools.
-He also served as school improvement coordinator for the Vermont Department of Education; assistant headmaster of Westminster Schools of Augusta, Georgia; and headmaster of The King’s Academy in West Palm Beach.
+Mr. Colling has worked in education since 1980, including 17 years as a principal in public and private schools.
+He also served as school improvement coordinator for the Vermont Department of Education, assistant headmaster of Westminster Schools of Augusta, Georgia, and headmaster of The King’s Academy in West Palm Beach.
 He has been teaching at Oxbridge since 2013.

 Learning Support & English Teacher

-Brief Background: Mrs. Wolfe has worked in both the education public relations fields.
-She was a special education teacher and department head in Illinois and North Carolina schools, and did public relations work for the NASCAR circuit.
-She joined Oxbridge in 2015 and coached the girls basketball team from 2015-2019, with the team winning state championships in 2018 and ’19 as well as three regional and three district championships during her coaching tenure.
+Mrs. Wolfe has worked in education and public relations.
+She was a special education teacher and department head in Illinois and North Carolina schools and did public relations work for the NASCAR circuit.
+She joined Oxbridge in 2015 and coached the girls’ basketball team from 2015 to 2019, winning state championships in 2018 and ’19 and three regional and district championships during her coaching tenure.